PX4/PX4-Devguide/en/simulation/README.md

 The same approach can be used by other simulators to implement camera support.

-## Running Simulation On The Remote Server
+## Running Simulation on the Remote Server

 As had been mentioned at the beginning the simulation environment can be run on multiple computers on the same network.
 Unfortunately, it is a slightly complicated situation, because of the out of box configuration of Ubuntu computer does not broadcast the PX4 UDP packets to external interfaces and packets are routed internally by default.
 A solution is to modify system routes to broadcast UDP packets to the network or use a tunnel to connect computers together.